The University’s Wi-Fi network is called eduroam. It works in your room and across the campus. Don’t use Wi-Fi Guest – it’s for visitors.

 - Download, run and follow the process on screen.
 It sets up both your wired and Wi-Fi connection

-- Once done, you should get a working wired connection and automatically join eduroam (campus Wi-Fi) when you disconnect the wire.
+Once done, you should get a working wired connection and automatically join eduroam (campus Wi-Fi) when you disconnect the cable.

 Problem with your wall socket?
 Cable doesn't fit into your laptop?
-Any connection problems, contact IT & Library Support Desk.
+Any connection problems, please contact IT & Library Support.

 Connect a mobile or tablet

-1. Run this setup tool on each device; it adds the required Wi-Fi settings for you.
+1. Run our setup tool on each device to add the required Wi-Fi settings.

 2. Log into eduroam